rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 ### Troubleshooting

-**Use the following information to resolve common issues that can occur when configuring and using multi-factor authentication.**
+**Use the following information to resolve common issues that can occur when configuring and using multifactor authentication.**

 <table>
 <colgroup>